 Constipation is among the most frequent and uncomfortable complaints during pregnancy affecting most pregnant women.
 It is defined as difficulty in emptying the bowels, infrequent bowel movements or difficult passage of usually hardened feces that persists for many days, often several weeks or longer.

-In order for the pregnant mother to grow a healthy baby, hormones slow down the digestive process during pregnancy and allow food to spend more time in the absorption phase.
-While this is healthy, the longer food spends in the intestine, the more water is pulled from waste resulting in constipation during pregnancy.
+In order for your body to grow a healthy baby, hormones slow down the digestive process during pregnancy and allow food to spend more time in the absorption phase.
+While this is healthy, the longer the food spends in the intestine, the more water is pulled from waste resulting in constipation during pregnancy.

 Some constipation during pregnancy is normal, but mom needs to watch her body carefully.
 If a bowel movement has not passed in several days, seeking help from her attending physician may be in order.
 If waste is left in the body for too long, impaction can occur and that means someone has to dig out what mom can’t pass.